spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 }
 ```

-Here's this example [in the Rego playground](https://play.openpolicyagent.org/p/qNMygC4i9K){: rel="nofollow"}.

 ## Migration guide

 A run initialization policy can be expressed as an [approval policy](./approval-policy.md) if it defines a single `reject` rule, and an `approve` rule that is its negation.
-Below you will find equivalents of the examples above expressed as [approval policies](./approval-policy.md).
+Here are the initialization policy examples expressed as [approval policies](./approval-policy.md).

-### Migration example: enforcing OpenTofu/Terraform check
+### Enforcing OpenTofu/Terraform check

 ```opa
 package spacelift